-As the new owners of Ravenhill Herb Farm, we couldn’t be more honoured to be the guardians of this land.
-This history here is rich – this is after all rumoured to be the location of Saanichton’s first schoolhouse and more recently where Noel Richardson wrote her 4 famous cookbooks and contributed to CityFood Magazine for years while peering out over the spectacular gardens.
+As the owners of Ravenhill Herb Farm, we couldn’t be more honoured to be the guardians of this land.
+This history here is rich – this is after all the location of Saanichton’s first schoolhouse and more recently where Noel Richardson wrote her 4 famous cookbooks and contributed to CityFood Magazine for years while peering out over the spectacular gardens.
 Her husband, Andrew Yeomen, was also an author and amazing gardener.
 Together they created a very special place that at the time (1979 until 2014) required from them a significant leap of faith and plunged them into the world of organic farming.
 An adventure like theirs has been something that Brea has dreamed about since childhood, and for her the reality of living this dream is much sweeter then she could ever have imagined.

 We believe in a regenerative approach to land care in order to continuously improve the environment and foster the healthiest produce.
 We tend to the soil so its health increases each year rather than decreases.
 When soil is at its optimal health, what we eat from the land will provide nourishment to its fullest potential.

 Our Farmstand is more of a non-staffed tiny farm store.
 From it we sell what produce we can share with our community, and we feature antique photos and narrative of historical Ravenhill Herb Farm.

 The Farmstand was built almost entirely of reclaimed Douglas fir, features rescued wood-cased windows and will soon have a picnic area.